 Holiday pay.
 If you have accrued but not used holiday days, you are entitled to be paid for these (or given the option to use them in your final weeks).

 Redundancy payout.
 A redundancy payout is effectively compensation for your loss of work and the first £30,000 is tax free (see below).

 Many firms have their own policies which are much more generous than the legal minimum, so check your contract or staff handbook and see what it says.
 If it's not specified then it will usually follow the legal minimum (see below).

 Minimum statutory redundancy payments

 After two years with your employer, you'll qualify for a minimum statutory redundancy payment.
-If you've worked there less than this, you've no right to any recompense.
+If you've worked there for less than two years, you've no right to any recompense.